-Born on August 20, 1990 in the Netherlands, Ranomi Kromowidjojo is a sprint freestyle specialist, and a three-time Olympian and previous World Record Holder.
+Born on August 20, 1990 in the Netherlands, Ranomi Kromowidjojo is a sprint freestyle specialist, 3x Olympian, and 3x Olympic champion.

 After swimming at the European Junior Championships in 2005, Kromowidjojo won a gold medal as a member of the 400m freestyle relay at the 2006 European Championships.